SecretFoundation/docs/docs/cli/secretcli.md

 (the _-a_ flag is used to display the address only)

-Optionally, you can supply your address within the command as:
+You can also supply your address with the following command:

 ```bash
 secretcli q account $(secretcli keys show -a <key-alias>)
 ```

 ::: warning Note
-When you query an account balance with zero tokens, you will get this error: `No account with address <secret-address> was found in the state.` This can also happen if you fund the account before your node has fully synced with the chain.
+When querying an account balance with zero tokens, you will get the error: `No account with address <secret-address> was found in the state.` This can also happen if you fund the account before your node is fully synced.
 These are both normal.

 ### Send Tokens